Masala Chai Recipe (Indian Milk Tea With Spices)

 What does Masala chai taste like?

-Although Masala chai is traditionally brewed with milk, some people drink it without milk.
+Although Masala Chai is traditionally brewed with milk, some people drink it without milk.
 It is just another taste.
 So yes you can.
-If you do plan to skip on the milk, then I recommend making masala chai with Darjeeling tea leaves.
+If you do plan to skip on the milk, then I recommend making this chai with Darjeeling tea leaves.

 How can I make ‘Instant’ Masala tea premix same like Nescafe for business?